ExpHP/dotfiles/notes/notes.md

 ## building `libcurl`

-  HUGE P.S.
-I just now noticed `/usr/local` on matisse doesn't have anything in it, so the ssl flag below only enabled ssl (without correctly specifying which copy to link).
+**HUGE P.S.:** I just now noticed `/usr/local` on matisse doesn't have anything in it, so the ssl flag below only enabled ssl (without correctly specifying which copy to link).
 I *intended* to set `--with-ssl=/usr`, as that appeared to be the newest copy.

-Configured curl with the following: (not sure if `ssl` was required for `git`.
+Configured curl with the following:
+(not sure if `ssl` was required for `git`.
  The `./buildconf` instruction is mentioned in a file called `GIT-INFO`)

     # after unpacking a source archive from https://github.com/bagder/curl
     cd curl-master